Culture Panagia Agio Gala Chios

 All the artifacts that are exhibited in the monastery's small museum are of the modern era and have been donated to the monastery.

-The museum was renovated in 1980 and the visitor can see objects of ecclesiastical and secular silver art of the 18th and 29th century, as well as icons of the same period.
+The museum was renovated in 1980 and the visitor can see objects of ecclesiastical and secular silver art of the 18th and 19th centuries, as well as icons of the same period.

 The museum is curated by the 3rd Division of Byzantine Antiquities of the Greek Archaeological Service.